sgoodluck/kubernetes-infra-project/README.md

 Overall, I enjoyed this assignment.
 It was a good balance of tightly scoped, entertainingly challenging, and relatively unconstrained in terms of how I could approach the problem.

+### Note on Git History

+Normally, I squash my commits when merging.
+I forgot to do that early on and kept the same pattern.

 ### What is missing

 While this is complete from an initial requirements standard, there are a number of changes that we could make to improve things.
 I did not pursue these because (A) I'm nearly at the 4-hr limit and (B) the added complexity did not seem necessary given the original ask